Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/remove-rsa-mode-parameter.md

 verify APIs.

 You must delete the mode parameter from your RSA function calls.
-Using the correct modes are now the default and only behaviour, and this cannot be changed.
-If you were using the mode parameter to specify the wrong mode then this behaviour is no longer supported.
-For reference the correct, supported modes are: Public keys for encryption and verification functions and private keys for decryption and signing functions, but the user does not have to specify this.
+Using the correct mode is now the default behaviour.
+Encryption and verification functions are now equivalent to their 2.x counterparts with mode=MBEDTLS_RSA_PUBLIC.
+Decryption and signing functions are now equivalent to their 2.x counterparts with mode=MBEDTLS_RSA_PRIVATE.
+Note that the constants MBEDTLS_RSA_PUBLIC and MBEDTLS_RSA_PRIVATE have been removed in 3.0.

 Remove the RNG parameter from RSA functions
 --------------------------------------------